Out of all of the business loans and other funding solutions on the market, a line of credit will be one of your most flexible options.

-As we mentioned briefly above, a line of credit is one of the most flexible forms of business financing, allowing you to access capital as you need it.
 With a business line of credit, you receive a credit line in a specified amount, and you can draw funds (in any amount, up to your limit) whenever you need them.
-You’ll only need to pay back the funds you draw (with interest) and you’ll only accrue interest on those funds.
+You’ll only need to pay back the funds you draw and you only accrue interest on those funds, as well.

-Overall, it’s safe to say that you’ll want to have at least a credit score of 500 to qualify for business lines of credit.
-You’ll have more options available to you—as well as better terms and lower interest rates, if your credit score is 600 or higher.
+A credit score of 500 will qualify for business lines of credit, but you’ll have more options available to you—as well as better terms and lower interest rates—if your credit score is 600 or higher.
 For the most desirable business lines of credit, like those from a bank or the SBA, you’ll want to have excellent credit, ideally 660 or higher.

 Moreover, it’s important to mention that although some lenders may check your business credit score, most will use your personal credit score as a more influential eligibility criterion.

 Overall, a business line of credit may ask for a variety of financial documents to evaluate your annual revenue, as well as your cash flow.
-Both of these factors, like your credit score, will help a lender evaluate your ability to pay back debt and therefore, actually afford the product you’re applying for.
+Both of these factors will help a lender evaluate your ability to pay back the credit you’re applying for.

-So, as a general rule of thumb, you’ll find it easier to qualify for a business line of credit if you have at least six months in business.
-If you’re looking for products with the best rates and terms, you’ll want to have at least one year in business, and ideally, two years.
+As a general rule of thumb, you’ll find it easier to qualify for a business line of credit if you have at least six months in business.
+If you’re looking for products with the best rates and terms, you’ll want to have at least one year in business—ideally two years.

-This being said, if you’re looking for a startup business line of credit, you may find lenders who will work with you—but you’ll likely need to have high qualifications in other categories, like credit history, and be willing to offer collateral to secure your credit line.
+If you’re looking for a startup business line of credit, you may find lenders who will work with you, but you’ll likely need to have high qualifications in other categories, like credit history, and be willing to offer collateral to secure your credit line.

-Essentially, collateral—in some form—is used to secure a line of credit (or any business loan) for the lender in case you can’t pay back what you’ve borrowed.
+Essentially, collateral is used to secure a line of credit (or any business loan) for the lender in case you can’t pay back what you’ve borrowed.
 In this case, if you were unable to pay, the lender would be able to claim your collateral and use it to recoup some of their losses.

-This being said, when it comes to business lines of credit, you’ll find that these products will usually require some kind of collateral.
-In some cases, you may need to supply traditional collateral, like physical assets or real estate, whereas in others, you may be asked to sign a personal guarantee.
+In some cases, you may need to supply traditional collateral, like physical assets or real estate; whereas, in others, you may be asked to sign a personal guarantee.
 With a personal guarantee, you’re agreeing, as an individual, to pay back the funds you’ve borrowed in the event that your business cannot do so.

 To explain, if you have significant existing debt with frequent payments, a lender may decide that you can’t actually afford a line of credit and that it’s too risky to lend to you, as you may not be able to pay back the funds you borrow.